juntylpro1/secure-enterprise/tp-projects.md

 After you create the trusted profile, it auto-generates a service ID.
 The service ID name begins with `iam-Profile`, ends with `platform-project-access`, and includes the ID of the trusted profile in between.
 If the service ID is ever deleted, it's re-created the next time that the trusted profile is used.

-## Coordinating with the administrator on the Project service
+## Coordinating with the administrator on the {{site.data.keyword.cloud_notm}} Projects service
 {: #coordinate-projects}

 The project user who edits the architecture configuration needs identifying information for the trusted profile that you created to complete the authorization.
-Users need the Operator role or higher on the Project service to edit a configuration.
+Users need the Operator role or higher on the {{site.data.keyword.cloud_notm}} Projects service to edit a configuration.

 To retrieve the trusted profile ID value, complete the following steps.